TKRoth/ABasic/Commands.md

 ## `MOS command`

 Call the given MOS command.

-Example for the MOS command
+Example for the MOS command:
 ```
 MOS "DIR"
 ```